massivethreads/tp-parsec/README.markdown

 ## Tips

 * You can 'clean' (remove objects), 'uninstall' (remove executables), and re-'build' a package by ```./parsecmgmt2 -a clean uninstall build -p {package} ...```.
 Actually 'clean' is not needed, the 'uninstall' makes the 'build' recompile all object files.
+* How to run a workload with a different input?
+You can view all available inputs for a specific workload under ```tp-parsec/pkgs/apps/<workload>/inputs Eg: tp-parsec/pkgs/apps/blackscholes/inputs```